liyingxuan1012/zeroshot-speaker-prediction/README.md

-# Code Appendix of "Zero-Shot Character Identification and Speaker Prediction in Comics via Iterative Multimodal Fusion"
+# Zero-Shot Character Identification and Speaker Prediction in Comics via Iterative Multimodal Fusion (ACMMM2024 Oral)
-This code appendix includes all codes to reproduce the main experiments of the paper.
+This repository includes all codes to reproduce the main experiments of our paper: [Zero-Shot Character Identification and Speaker Prediction in Comics via Iterative Multimodal Fusion](https://arxiv.org/abs/2404.13993)

+### Overview

 This README consists of two parts:
 - Codes: briefly explain each file (e.g., which file corresponds to which module).